mmhaashir/MachineLearning/5. Linear Regression/README.md

 Python offers several libraries for performing linear regression:

-**- Scikit-Learn:** A popular machine learning library that provides easy-to-use tools for various types of regression, including linear regression.
+- **Scikit-Learn:** A popular machine learning library that provides easy-to-use tools for various types of regression, including linear regression.

-**- Statsmodels:** A library focused on statistical models and hypothesis testing.
+- **Statsmodels:** A library focused on statistical models and hypothesis testing.
 It provides detailed statistics about the regression model.

 ## Example Code (using Scikit-Learn)